 When emotions came up I didn’t know how to deal with them.
 Being numb felt better.
 Then I didn’t have to feel pain.
 But I also couldn’t experience true joy or excitement.

 In that place, things suddenly things got real.
 The “friends” I thought I had weren’t there when I got a DUI and ended up in jail.
 It felt like starting over, having to do a court-mandated treatment program.
-In that process, there were several people who took interest in me, who saw the value in me, who told me the truth about where my life was going.
+In that process, there were several people who took an interest in me, who saw the value in me, who told me the truth about where my life was going.

 I started going to support groups for people in recovery and found a new community.
 People with whom I could be totally myself, and be accepted and loved.
 There were a couple of key people that helped walk me through that process early in recovery.
-I had never had a community before where I felt like I could be truly myself, and let people into the aspects of my life that were imperfect and messy.
-I needed to be able to look someone in the eye when I was having a bad day and know that they cared about me.
-Having someone lift me up with encouragement in the good even when the bad was visible was life-changing.
+I never had a community before where I felt I could be truly myself, and let people into the aspects of my life that were imperfect and messy.
+I needed to be able to look someone in the eye when I was having a bad day and know they cared about me.
+Having someone lift me up with encouragement in the good, even when the bad was visible, was life-changing.
 It showed me that my value was not dependent on my perfection.
 It made all the difference for me when I’ve needed help getting through a hard day.